-A. The letter of credit must be:

-(1) Issued in favor of the State or other contracting authority by a federally insured financial institution;

-(2) In a form satisfactory to the State or other contracting authority; and

-(3) In an amount equal to the full amount of the contract.

-B. In order to issue an irrevocable letter of credit as an alternative to a surety bond under this subsection, a financial institution or its parent company must:

-(1) Maintain a long-term unsecured debt rating of at least "A3" issued by Moody's Investors Service, Inc. or "A-" issued by Standard and Poor's Corporation;

-(2) Maintain a short-term commercial paper rating within the 3 highest categories established by Moody's Investors Service, Inc. or Standard and Poor's Corporation; or

-(3) Be certified in writing by the Superintendent of Financial Institutions that the financial institution's capital ratios, as calculated in the most recent quarterly consolidated report of condition and income, meet or exceed the requirements for well-capitalized financial institutions.

-C. If the letter of credit has an expiration date that is earlier than the date of acceptance of performance of the contract in accordance with the plans, specifications and conditions of the contract, a replacement letter of credit that meets the specifications of paragraph A must be delivered to the State or other contracting authority not later than 30 days prior to that expiration date.
+- A. The letter of credit must be: - (1) Issued in favor of the State or other contracting authority by a federally insured financial institution; - (2) In a form satisfactory to the State or other contracting authority; and - (3) In an amount equal to the full amount of the contract.
+[PL 2007, c.
+500, §2 (NEW).] - B. In order to issue an irrevocable letter of credit as an alternative to a surety bond under this subsection, a financial institution or its parent company must: - (1) Maintain a long-term unsecured debt rating of at least "A3" issued by Moody's Investors Service, Inc. or "A-" issued by Standard and Poor's Corporation; - (2) Maintain a short-term commercial paper rating within the 3 highest categories established by Moody's Investors Service, Inc. or Standard and Poor's Corporation; or - (3) Be certified in writing by the Superintendent of Financial Institutions that the financial institution's capital ratios, as calculated in the most recent quarterly consolidated report of condition and income, meet or exceed the requirements for well-capitalized financial institutions.
+[PL 2007, c.
+500, §2 (NEW).] - C. If the letter of credit has an expiration date that is earlier than the date of acceptance of performance of the contract in accordance with the plans, specifications and conditions of the contract, a replacement letter of credit that meets the specifications of paragraph A must be delivered to the State or other contracting authority not later than 30 days prior to that expiration date.
+[PL 2007, c.
+500, §2 (NEW).]

-Sec.
-3. 14 MRSA §871, sub-§4, as amended by PL 1973, c.
-625, §82, is further amended to read:
+[PL 2007, c.
+500, §2 (NEW).]

 4. Actions.
-Any person who has furnished labor or material to the contractor or to a subcontractor of the contractor in the prosecution of the work provided for in sucha contract in respect to which a payment bond has been furnished under subsection 3, paragraph B, and who has not been paid in full before the expiration of 90 days after the day on which the last of the labor was performed by himthat person or material was furnished or supplied by himthat person for which such a claim is made, shall have the right tomay bring an action on such the payment bond in his that person's own name for the amount, or the balance thereof, unpaid at the time of the institution of suchthe action.
-Any such claimant having a direct contractual relationship with a subcontractor of the contractor furnishing such a payment bond but no contractual relationship, express or implied, with such that contractor shalldoes not have the right of action upon suchthat payment bond unless he shall have the claimant has given written notice to such the contractor within 90 days from the date on which such the claimant performed the last of the labor, or furnished or supplied the last of the material for which such the claim is made, stating with substantial accuracy the amount claimed and the name of the party to whom the material was furnished or supplied or for whom the labor was done or performed.
-Such a notice shallmust be served by registered or certified mail, postage prepaid, in an envelope addressed to the contractor at any place hethe contractor maintains an office or conducts his business, or at his the contractor's residence.
+Any person who has furnished labor or material to the contractor or to a subcontractor of the contractor in the prosecution of the work provided for in a contract in respect to which a payment bond has been furnished under subsection 3, paragraph B, and who has not been paid in full before the expiration of 90 days after the day on which the last of the labor was performed by that person or material was furnished or supplied by that person for which a claim is made, may bring an action on the payment bond in that person's own name for the amount, or the balance thereof, unpaid at the time of the institution of the action.
+Any such claimant having a direct contractual relationship with a subcontractor of the contractor furnishing such a payment bond but no contractual relationship, express or implied, with that contractor does not have the right of action upon that payment bond unless the claimant has given written notice to the contractor within 90 days from the date on which the claimant performed the last of the labor, or furnished or supplied the last of the material for which the claim is made, stating with substantial accuracy the amount claimed and the name of the party to whom the material was furnished or supplied or for whom the labor was done or performed.
+Such a notice must be served by registered or certified mail, postage prepaid, in an envelope addressed to the contractor at any place the contractor maintains an office or conducts business, or at the contractor's residence.